 Even if Carry On Up the Jungle (Gerald Thomas, 1970) isn’t remembered as one of the best Carry Ons, I was looking forward to watching it as it marked the return of Kenneth Connor, now a huge favourite of mine, after an absence of six years.
-My reaction to Up the Jungle was similar to the one I had for Carry On Jack in the way that I wasn’t expecting much from it, but turned out quite liking it.
+My reaction to Up the Jungle was similar to the one I had for Carry On Jack in the way that I wasn’t expecting much from it, but turned out to quite like it.
 No, it’s the most memorable Carry On, but it’s fairly enjoyable.
 The film was also the second and last one of the series in which Frankie Howerd appeared, after having had a starring role in Carry On Doctor.
 Up the Jungle was the first of four Carry On films featuring Jacki Piper and one of the rare not to star Kenneth Williams.
 The reason for his absence was justified by the creation of his new show, The Kenneth William Show, that he co-wrote with John Law.
 (1) But Kenneth didn’t miss the film as a spectator and gave his thought it one of his diary entries, “It was quite funny and at one point I was laughing aloud.
 I was staggered to see what they got away with!”
 (April 3, 1976).
 (2)

 The film, parodying Tarzan films, and Hammer Film Productions’ “Cavegirl” series, takes place right in the middle of the African jungle, Pinewood studios having been drastically transformed for the occasion.